 Employee accident insurance pays a lump sum to your beneficiary if you die as the result of an accident, or to you if you lose - or lose the use of - limbs, sight, hearing or mobility.
 Additional Specific Coverage is detailed below.

-TELUS pays the full cost of employee accident insurance coverage equal to one year's base annual salary if you elect to participate in the plan.
+TELUS pays the full cost of employee accident insurance coverage equal to one year's base annual salary and half that amount for those working 50% or less if you elect to participate in the plan.